j801h/j801h.github.io/_projects/QA-QC.md

 ### Results:

 Through our team's consistent efforts and the efficient application of CxAlloy, we successfully expanded the pet food factory process, doubling its capacity.
 By actively engaging with stakeholders and maintaining a focus on quality, we secured the project's success.
 This project offered valuable experience in project management, quality assurance, and stakeholder collaboration.

+If this description reminds you of a role that you are trying to fill, please do not hesitate to [reach out](/contact) to discuss a potential collaboration.
+Also, if you have not already done so, please take a moment to review my [other recent work](/portfolio).